1. 6.11 The popover attribute

 1. Let originalType be the value of element's popover attribute.

-2. Let ancestor be the result of running the topmost popover ancestor algorithm given element.
+2. Let ancestor be the result of running the topmost popover ancestor algorithm given element, invoker, and true.

 3. If ancestor is null, then set ancestor to document.

-4. Run hide all popovers until given ancestor, false, and true.
+4. Run hide all popovers until given ancestor, false, and not nestedShow.

-Check popover validity is called again because running hide all popovers until above could have fired the beforetoggle event, and an event handler could have disconnected this element or called showPopover() on this element.
+Check popover validity is called again because running hide all popovers until above could have fired the beforetoggle event, and an event handler could have disconnected this element or changed its popover attribute.

 This ensures that focus is returned to the previously-focused element only for the first popover in a stack.